Skip to main content

 SSE (Server-Sent Events)

-"SSE" is an HTTP-based server push technology that supports unidirectional real-time data stream transmission (server → client).
+"SSE" is an HTTP-based server push technology that supports unidirectional real-time data streaming (server → client).

-• Based on HTTP protocol, good compatibility, supported by default without configuration
+• Based on HTTP protocol, good compatibility, supported by default with no configuration needed

 • Simple implementation, low resource usage